Samuel-Ndienye/EAT/README.md

 * Either a computer,phone,tablet or Ipad
 * An access to the internet
 ## Link to the website
-* click on the link provided below to view the site.https://samuel-ndienye.github.io/Letuce-Eat/ {Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-Do I need to install any dependencies?
-How should I set up my databases?
-Is there other code this app depends on?}
+* click on the link provided below to view the site.https://samuel-ndienye.github.io/LETUCE-EAT/
 ## Technologies Used
 HTML - which was used to build structure of the pages.
 CSS -which was used to style pages including left side of the navigation bar.